FJBurdon/ECOIMPACT_litter_breakdown/README.md

 # ECOIMPACT_litter_breakdown
-Data and code for the manuscript "Environmental context determines pollution impacts on ecosystem functioning"
+Data and code for the manuscript: Burdon et al. *Environmental context determines pollution impacts on ecosystem functioning*

 The files are structured as follows: